Follow

 • It helps you understand the customer journey.
 When you look at your competitors’ websites, pay attention to how they guide customers through their journey.
 From the moment a visitor lands on their site to the point they make a purchase or sign up, the website plays a huge role in customer experience.
 By analyzing this, you can improve your own customer journey to increase conversions.

-Competitor website analysis isn’t just a one-off task you do once and forget about.
-It’s an ongoing process that feeds directly into your business strategy.
+Competitor website analysis is not a hypothetical task that you perform one time and forget.
+It’s a living process that informs your business strategy.

-When I started my business, one thing I quickly realized was that I couldn’t operate in a vacuum.
-I needed to know what was happening around me in the market.
-Competitor analysis gives you a clear snapshot of the trends driving your industry.
-You’ll quickly learn which strategies are resonating with consumers and which ones are falling flat.
+When I launched my business, one lesson I learned early on was that I wasn’t going to be able to work in a vacuum.
+I just needed to know what was going on around me in the market.
+Competitor benchmarking can be used to paint a clear picture of the trends that are shaping your industry.
+You will be able to see quickly which strategies are resonating with consumers and which are not.

-For example, if your competitors are starting to use AI-driven tools on their websites, you might want to consider integrating some sort of automated feature, too.
-If everyone is offering free shipping, it might be time for you to follow suit.
-You can’t afford to fall behind on what’s becoming the new standard.
+If your competitors are beginning to use AI-driven tools on their site, for instance, you may want to think about adding some type of automated feature as well.
+If everyone is already offering free shipping, maybe you should hop on the bandwagon.
+It’s something that you can’t afford to miss out on that’s becoming the new normal.”

-Maybe you’ll notice that your competitors aren’t offering a particular product or service that your customers are looking for.
-Or maybe they don’t have a blog that answers customer questions, and you see an opportunity to provide value in that area.
-These gaps are goldmines—they show you exactly where you can step in and stand out.
+Perhaps you’ll recognize that your competitors aren’t providing a certain product or service your customers want.
+Or perhaps they don’t have a blog that answers customer questions, and you see a chance to offer something valuable there.
+And these gaps are goldmines—they tell you precisely where you can step in and differentiate.

-The ultimate goal of competitor website analysis is to give you a competitive advantage.
-By knowing what works for your competitors and identifying areas where you can do things better, you position your business as the go-to choice for customers.
+The underlying purpose of analyzing competitor websites is to provide you with a competitive edge.
+You know what works for your competitors; you find opportunities for doing things better, and you make your business the most appealing choice for those customers.

 A Quick Look at How Competitor Website Analysis Can Benefit You